Skip to content

 Logging

-All QuoinError exceptions are automatically logged with structured logging:
+All QuoinError exceptions are automatically logged with structured logging before the response is sent:

 {